-- Procedure for transmitting information on the conditions of an enterprise - Procedure for invoking a Business Continuity Plan - Procedure for recording responses taken - \Box (3) Whether procedures for employees at the initial stage include the following: - Procedure for ensuring the safety of themselves and other persons - Procedure for reporting on the safety of themselves - \Box (4) Whether procedures for business continuity responses of the disaster-response headquarters and the business continuity organization include the following: - Procedure for verifying and adjusting matters needed for the business continuity of an enterprise - Procedure for confirming the capacity and possibility of business continuity at current and alternative sites - Procedure for determining strategies and measures to be implemented - Procedure for continuity and restart of operations - Procedure for transmitting information on the conditions of an enterprise - Procedure for returning to normal operations - Procedure for recording responses taken

-5.1.2 Plan for Implementing Proactive Measures

-□ (1) Whether enterprises, in normal times, designate persons in charge of implementing proactive measures, secure budget and necessary resources, select suppliers and subcontractors, and establish a "plan for implementing proactive measures," including a schedule.

-5.1.3 Plan for Implementing Education and Training (6.2 Implementation of Education/Training)

-- □ (1) Whether enterprises develop an education and training plan which clarifies the system for giving education and training, the annual purposes thereof, applicable persons, methods, periods, etc. - □ (2) Whether the education and training plan includes education for new managers and staff in charge who are designated following an organizational change, personnel change, recruiting, etc. - □ (3) Whether the education and training plan includes the development of personnel who are familiar with BCPs and manuals for implementing responses to a disaster. - \Box (4) Whether the education and training plan includes coordinated training with other related companies. - □ (5) Whether the education and training plan ensures that education and training are conducted periodically (annually, etc.) and after personnel are drastically changed due to organizational change, personnel change, recruitment, etc. or after BCPs are reviewed or improved.

-5.1.4 Plan for Implementing Reviews and Improvement

-□ (1) Whether a review and improvement plan which includes the systems, schedule and procedures for inspecting, reviewing and improving BCM is established.
+Procedure for invoking a Business Continuity Plan Procedure for recording responses taken \square (3) Whether procedures for employees at the initial stage include the following: Procedure for ensuring the safety of themselves and other persons Procedure for reporting on the safety of themselves ☐ (4) Whether procedures for business continuity responses of the disaster-response headquarters and the business continuity organization include the following: Procedure for verifying and adjusting matters needed for the business continuity of an enterprise Procedure for confirming the capacity and possibility of business continuity at current and alternative sites Procedure for determining strategies and measures to be implemented Procedure for continuity and restart of operations Procedure for transmitting information on the conditions of an enterprise Procedure for returning to normal operations Procedure for recording responses taken 5.1.2 Plan for Implementing Proactive Measures □ (1) Whether enterprises, in normal times, designate persons in charge of implementing proactive measures, secure budget and necessary resources, select suppliers and subcontractors, and establish a "plan for implementing proactive measures," including a schedule.
+5.1.3 Plan for Implementing Education and Training (6.2 Implementation of Education/Training) □ (1) Whether enterprises develop an education and training plan which clarifies the system for giving education and training, the annual purposes thereof, applicable persons, methods, periods, etc. □ (2) Whether the education and training plan includes education for new managers and staff in charge who are designated following an organizational change, personnel change, recruiting, ☐ (3) Whether the education and training plan includes the development of personnel who are familiar with BCP and manuals for implementing responses to a disaster. □ (4) Whether the education and training plan includes coordinated training with other related companies. □ (5) Whether the education and training plan ensures that education and training are conducted periodically (annually, etc.) and after personnel are drastically changed due to organizational change, personnel change, recruitment, etc. or after BCP are reviewed or improved.
+5.1.4 Plan for Implementing Reviews and Improvement ☐ (1) Whether a review and improvement plan which includes the systems, schedule and procedures for inspecting, reviewing and improving BCM is established.